THIS IS A CONTRACT - READ CAREFULLY

 General Night Permits are restricted for use after 5:00pm only.
 The permits will allow parking in General Lots N, S, and V as well as Staff Lots A, E, R, X and Z Parking is permitted but space is not guaranteed.
 General Night Permits are not permitted in Visitor Lots at any time.

 Pay and Display Permits must be purchased from the Pay Stations in the Visitor Lots.
-Permits are sold at a rate of $3.00 per hour (minimum 1-hour purchase) to a maximum daily rate of $12.00.
-Chatham Campus: Machines accept $2, $1, and 25¢ coins as well as Visa, MasterCard, Debit (tap) and Google/Apple Pay (tap).
-These machines do not give change or accept bills.
+Permits are sold at a rate of $3.25 per hour (minimum 1-hour purchase) to a maximum daily rate of $13.00.
+Chatham Campus: Machines accept Visa, MasterCard, Debit (tap) and Google/Apple Pay (tap).
+These machines do not give change.
 Main Windsor Campus: Machines accept Visa, MasterCard (tap), Debit (tap) and Google/Apple Pay (tap).
 Pay Station purchases are non-refundable.
 Pay and Display permits are valid in Visitor Parking Lots as well as all General Lots.
 An inoperable machine does not indicate parking is free, you must use an alternate machine to purchase parking.

 Refunds

-• Permits with time remaining on the permit may be refunded upon return of physical permit to the Parking Office by the account holder.
+- Permits with time remaining on the permit may be refunded upon return of the physical permit to the Parking Office by the account holder.

-• In the event that the College cancels the entire course to which the account holder is subscribed, a full refund will be provided within 10 calendar days of course cancelation and the administrative fee will be waived.
+- In the event that the College cancels the entire course to which the account holder is subscribed, a full refund will be provided within 10 calendar days of course cancellation and the administrative fee will be waived.

 Lost or Stolen Permits